dymmond/lilya-simple-jwt/docs/simple-jwt.md

 # SimpleJWT

-The SimpleJWT configuration object is the one behind all the magic that makes this package 100% configurable and its used inside the Esmerald application.
+The SimpleJWT configuration object is the one behind all the magic that makes this package 100% configurable and its used inside the Lilya application.

 ```python
 {!> ../docs_src/simple_jwt/settings.py !}